 Flexible work is changing lives & companies!

-These changes started being implemented by companies to give flexibility to their employees by allowing them to make special arrangements on when and where they completed their work loads.
-This flexibility is usually associated with working parents; however, it has evolved to adapt to all types of lifestyles.
+These changes started being implemented by companies to give flexibility to their employees by allowing them to make special arrangements on when and where they completed their workloads.
+Usually flexibility is associated with working parents; however, it has evolved to adapt to all types of lifestyles.

-Workplace flexibility is becoming so important, that even an official Flexible Working Day has been established – 6th June.
+Workplace flexibility is becoming so important, that there is such a thing as Flexible Working Day, which falls on the 6th of June.

 Common types of flexible work